coldter/AtmiyaNetwork-Autologin/README.md

 set PASSWORD=xxxx <your password>
 ```

-To use just double click either script to run or you can also set an Environment path varibale to run it from just a one terminal command...
+To use just double click either script to run, or you can also set an Environment path varibale to run it with just a one terminal command...

->Make sure you're connected to the network I've not write any checks yet
+>Make sure you're connected to the network I've not writen any checks yet

 ## LINUX: